Spin List #42 — We Have a Winner!

 * Austen, Brontë, Collins

-Believe me when I say that wasn't on purpose!
+Believe me when I say that wasn't on purpose (I use a random number generator)!